 Making espresso with a pour-over cone is relatively easy.
 The Melitta pour-over is the easiest method, and you can use any ground coffee to make espresso-like coffee with it.
 The best part about using this method is that it only takes about five minutes to brew a cup of coffee, so it's great for those who want their morning cup of joe quickly.
 If you plan to make more than one cup of coffee, consider getting a larger capacity to pour over the filter with a carafe attached to it like the Chemex.

 Espresso can be a finicky thing, depending on the type of machine you have and how you have set it up.
-But if you are a coffee connoisseur, follow this guide on how to make espresso at home.
+However, if you are a coffee connoisseur, you should follow this guide to make espresso at home as if it were from the barista store next door.
 Always keep good beans on hand, and whether you choose to pick up an espresso machine or a stovetop espresso maker, you will likely be able to achieve a rich, flavorful cup of espresso drink every day!

 More Posts in this Category: